 - 14. The property is one of three units in a multi-family home. - 15.
-It was built in the year 1920. - 16.
-Defendant acquired and/or began to manage the property in or around the year 2007. - 17.
+It was built in the year 1900. - 16.
+Defendant acquired and/or began to manage the property in or around the year 2011. - 17.
 Following a child's testing for lead poisoning by a health care provider, RIDOH received notice that a child who resided in the property had an elevated blood lead level. - In response to the child's lead poisoning, RIDOH caused an inspection of the property to be conducted. - 19.
-The inspection found lead hazards in the bedrooms, including a child's bedroom, kitchen, dining room, bathroom, and front and rear common stairs of the property.
+The inspection found lead hazards in the bedrooms, including a child's bedroom, kitchen, pantry, living room, and bathroom of the property.

-- 20. The inspection also found lead hazards in, among other areas, the front and rear shared stairways of the dwelling, as well as the overhead door, fence, porch, stairs, and garage. - 21.
-The soil surrounding the property was also found to contain a hazardous amount of lead. - 22.
-At the time of the child lead poisoning at the property, the property was owned and/or operated by the Defendant. - 23.
-Following the inspection, Defendant was given notice of the lead violations. - 24.
+- 20. The inspection also found lead hazards in, among other areas, the front and rear shared stairways of the dwelling, as well as the exterior door, siding, trim, porch, stairs, and garage. - 21.
+At the time of the child lead poisoning at the property, the property was owned and/or operated by the Defendant. - 22.
+Following the inspection, Defendant was given notice of the lead violations. - 23.
 Both the first notice of violation and second notice of violation for the property allege violations of the following laws: - a.
 Lead Poisoning Prevention Act (R.I.
 Gen. Laws § 23-24.6); - b.
 Rules and Regulations for Lead Poisoning Prevention; and the - c.
 Housing Maintenance and Occupancy Code (R.I.
-Gen. Laws § 45-24.3). - 25.
+Gen. Laws § 45-24.3). - 24.
 Within thirty (15) days of receipt of the first notice of violation, Defendant was ordered to submit to RIDOH: - a.
 Documentation that they had contracted with or made reasonable efforts to contract with a licensed lead contractor; or - b.
-A written request for an extension, including: the address of the property in violation, the reason for the request, and a plan and timeline of how the violations will be corrected. - 26.
-Within thirty (30) days of receipt of the first notice of violation, Defendant was ordered to have the violations corrected by a licensed lead contractor. - 27.
-Defendant failed to correct the lead hazards or request an exention and a second notice of violation was subsequently issued.
+A written request for an extension, including: the address of the property in violation, the reason for the request, and a plan and timeline of how the violations will be corrected. - 25.
+Within thirty (30) days of receipt of the first notice of violation, Defendant was ordered to have the violations corrected by a licensed lead contractor. - 26.
+Defendant failed to correct the lead hazards and a second notice of violation was subsequently issued.

-- 28. Within thirty (30) days of receipt of the second notice of violation, Defendant was ordered to correct the outstanding violations through a licensed lead contractor or request an administrative hearing to contest the issuance of the second notice of violation.
-Defendant failed to do either. - 29.
+- 27. Within thirty (30) days of receipt of the second notice of violation, Defendant was ordered to correct the outstanding violations through a licensed lead contractor or request an administrative hearing to contest the issuance of the second notice of violation.
+Defendant failed to do so. - 28.
+Following the issuance of the second notice of violation, Defendant requested, and was granted by RIDOH, an extension to correct the hazards. - 29.
+Despite the Defendant being granted additional time to complete the lead hazard remediation, the extension deadline passed, and Defendant failed to correct the lead hazards. - 30.
 To date, Defendant has failed to fully comply with the requirements of the abovementioned notices of violation, even as Defendant's tenants, if any, may have been exposed to serious lead hazards.
 This failure to comply constitutes a significant environmental and health hazard to any tenants of the property, as well as the general public.